-Recognizes those who have conferred honor upon their Alma Maters by distinguised scholarship and exemplary character as students in engineering, or by their attainments as alumni in the field of engineering;
+Recognizes those who have conferred honor upon their Alma Maters by distinguished scholarship and exemplary character as students in engineering, or by their attainments as alumni in the field of engineering;

-Provides leadership development and soft skills training for engineering students and alumni members;
+Provides leadership and professional development training for engineering students and alumni members;

 Promotes lifelong alumnus member involvement.